iCliniq Logo

 Introduction:

 Brachydactyly is a clinical condition characterized by small fingers and toes due to rarely observed short bones.
-It is an inherited condition.
-Most people experiencing this do not have any serious problems or limitations.
-There are various types of brachydactyly, depending on the kind of bone shortened.
-This condition can also indicate the presence of some other genetic disorder.
+It is an inherited condition and thus, cannot be prevented.
+Most people experiencing this condition do not have any serious problems or limitations.
+However, some other medical conditions may occur along with brachydactyly and cause inconvenience, and thus, should be treated effectively.

-What Are The Symptoms Of Brachydactyly?
+What Are the Symptoms of Brachydactyly?

 How Is Brachydactyly Caused?

-What Are The Types Of Brachydactyly?
+What Are the Types of Brachydactyly?

 The various types of brachydactyly are divided based on the affected bones and digits.
 Following are the five types of brachydactyly: